technowledgy/vue-h5p/README.md

 ## Development

-Put your extracted h5p content into public/h5p, files are served by vue-dev-server.
+Put your extracted h5p content into example/public/h5p, files are served by vue-dev-server.

 Serve the example using

-`yarn example`
+`yarn serve`

 Write code, commit changes using conventional commits.